MFA in Creative Writing

 In a typical year, 200-300 students apply.
 Following a highly competitive admissions process, 20-30 successful applicants are accepted into Fiction, Nonfiction or Poetry and begin a two-year course of study that culminates in a polished body of work and a public reading.
 During these years, students work closely with our nationally (and internationally) recognized regular faculty, as well as with the talented and highly-regarded visiting writers who annually fill the program's Hugo and Kittredge fellowships.

-For full details on the requirements for completion of the MFA in Creative Writing, please visit the M.F.A.
-Requirements web page.
+For full details on the requirements for completion of the MFA in Creative Writing, please visit the Requirements web page.

 To learn more about the program, visit the Creative Writing program´s website and/or contact the program´s Director, Kevin Canty, or the Creative Writing Program Coordinator, Karin Schalm, with questions and inquiries.